minixxie/wpp-qt/README.md

 include($$PWD/wpp-qt/wpp.pri)
 ```
 To make sure the android part works, please do this:
-- create android template folder from Qt Creator, and remember to use "Gradle" as your packager:
+- create android template folder from Qt Creator, and remember to "Use Gradle" as your packager:

 ![Create Android template folder](https://github.com/minixxie/wpp-qt/raw/master/doc/android-create-template.png)